TianQi-777/TrajectoryErrorCalculationAndDrawing/README.md

 **Data storage form**
 Time  Translation-x  Translation-y  Translation-z  Quaternion-x  Quaternion-y  Quaternion-z  Quaternion-w

-## Additional Prerequisites for this project
+## Additional Prerequisites for this demo
 **Pangolin**
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and interface.
 Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.